 The Career Services Office offers a variety of resources and tools to help you choose a major, plan your career, or find employment.

-Job Search: We can help you design a resume and write a cover letter, prepare for an interview, and provide information about local salaries, names of potential employers or companies, and relocation information.
-We do not guarantee job placement to any student, in any major, after graduation.
+Job Search: We can help you design a resume, write a cover letter, prepare for an interview, and show you where to find job openings for your major.
+We can also provide information about local salaries and employment projections, and names of potential employers or companies.

 Job Announcements: We offer an extensive Job Announcements service.
 If you register with us, we will mail any job notices that we receive from employers, appropriate to your major, to your home.
 Click the Job Announcement link to view full-time and part-time positions, summer jobs, and internships.
 If you are a current student or alumnus, you may post your resume on our web site.
 Simply prepare your resume in Microsoft WORD or as a PDF file, and then send it as an “Attachment” to email@example.com.

 Job Fairs: Each year Career Services hosts two Job Fairs, one in February for Health Sciences majors, and one in April for all majors.
 Both freshman and sophomore students are encouraged to attend.
 Dates, times, and participating employers are posted under "Upcoming Events."

 Who Uses Career Services?
 Career Services is for anyone, at any age or stage of their career, who asks themselves the following questions:

 - What can I do with a major in ______?

 - Where should I transfer to after LCCC?